i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_direction.rst

 iric_geo_riversurvey_read_direction
 =====================================

--  Reads the direction of the crosssection as normalized vector
+Reads the direction of the crosssection as normalized vector.

 Format (FORTRAN)
 ------------------